-- Consult the government’s Schools Financial Benchmarking site to view your school or academy trust's financial data, see how it compares with others & use the information to establish relationships with other schools or multi-academy trusts.
+- Consult the government’s Schools Financial Benchmarking site to view your school or academy trust’s financial data, see how it compares with others and use the information to establish relationships with other schools or multi-academy trusts.

-- Invest in a purchase to pay (P2P) system to support school spend visibility - by using advanced digital procurement applications & technologies, it becomes very easy to immediately identify how much your school could save by paying less.
+- Invest in a purchase to pay (P2P) system to support school spend visibility – by using advanced digital procurement applications and technologies, it becomes very easy to immediately identify how much your school could save by paying less.

 Has your school experienced the benefits of a P2P system yet?